strayMat/causal-ml-course/docs/source/syllabus.rst

 - Causal graph, front-door criteria, and valid adjustment sets.

 - Practical Session: DAGs, valid and invalid adjustment sets, with simple linear models and simulations.
+Introduction to the DoubleML package.

 - References: